 Was the homestead on the marsh or fen.
 In the twelfth century it belonged to the medieval crusaders called the Knights Templar and passed later to the Knights Hospitallers of St John of Jerusalem.
 From the eighteenth century it belonged to the Ord family who resided in Fenham Hall of 1745.
 This later became a convent school and a teacher training establishment.
 The West Road through Fenham follows the course of Hadrian’s Wall.

-East of Fenham, is named from Arthur, the son of Isaac Cookson, who built the houses hereabouts.
+Arthur’s Hill, east of Fenham, is named from Arthur, the son of Isaac Cookson, who built the houses hereabouts.
 Sadly, it has nothing to do with King Arthur.

 Along with Blakelaw, Cowgate lies east of the northern extension of the Town Moor called the Nuns Moor, which is home to Newcastle golf course.
-The nuns, of Newcastle’s Medieval Benedictine Nunnery of St Bartholomew, are thought to have grazed their livestock here.
+The nuns, of Newcastle’s Medieval Benedictine Nunnery of St Bartholomew are thought to have grazed their livestock here.
 The nunnery was situated roughly where the northern part of Eldon Square Shopping Centre is found today.
 In later times farmers drove their cattle from the Nuns Moor into Newcastle along the neighbouring road or ‘gate’ giving rise to the name Cowgate.

 Means, ‘black hill’.
 It was the name of a hill, also called Kenton Bank Top.
 In the nineteenth century a stationary engine on the top of the hill hauled coal-laden wagons from the nearby Fawdon Colliery.